iterative/katacoda-scenarios/get-started/sharing/step3.md

 `dvc status -c`{{execute}}

 So, the file tracked by `data/data.xml.dvc` is missing.
 It is neither in the workspace nor in the cache.

-But it is on the data storage and we can get it with `dvc pull`:
+Let's try to get it from the data storage:

 `dvc pull data/data.xml.dvc`{{execute}}